otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-3.md

 A **Redux** store is an object that holds the state of your application.
 It is the single source of truth for your application.

+In the `src` directory, create a new directory called `utils`.
 In the `src/utils` directory, create a new file called `store.js`.
 In `src/utils/store.js`, add the following code:

 ```js
 import { configureStore } from "@reduxjs/toolkit";